 HI SPEED DELAY-Enter the delay time (in seconds) to wait before the HI SPEED ALM is issued after engine speed exceeds the HI SPEED SETPT.
+WATER PRESS DELAY-Enter the delay time (in seconds) to wait before the WATER LOW PR ALM is issued after water pressure falls below the WATER ALM SETPOINT.

 TORS LVL SETPT-Enter the engine torsional vibration level (%rpm) required to trigger the TORSIONAL ALARM.

-IMPORTANT The torsional vibration fault level is a percentage of the full scale torsional vibration in rpm which is scaled elsewhere by TORS SCALE.
+The torsional vibration fault level is a percentage of the full scale torsional vibration in rpm which is scaled elsewhere by TORS SCALE.
 Scaling sets the value of torsional vibration (as a % rated engine rpm) which equals the full scale (100%) torsional vibration level.